SUPPORT THIS INDEPENDENT JOURNALISM

 Shortly following Shaefer’s testimony, a Ranch official asked The Capistrano Dispatch to leave the meeting because it was only open to RMV residents.

 With plenty of open space throughout The Ranch, Schaefer questions the need for putting a tower in the middle of a neighborhood.

 “We just think (Verizon) can accomplish (its goal by) putting the towers a few hundred meters back from where they’re talking about,” he said to The Dispatch.

 The coalition has been pointing to studies showing the potential health risks associated with living near cell towers such as developing cancer from being exposed to the transmission of radiofrequency signals.

-In a nine-page letter to Ranch leadership and several local and state government officials, the coalition cited a study commissioned by the German Federal Office for Radiation Protection that that examined whether individuals living in close proximity to a cell tower were at a greater risk of cancer.
+In a nine-page letter to Ranch leadership and several local and state government officials, the coalition cited a study commissioned by the German Federal Office for Radiation Protection that examined whether individuals living in close proximity to a cell tower were at a greater risk of cancer.

 The study’s results found that “the proportion of newly developing cancer cases was significantly higher among” patients who had lived at a distance of up to 400 meters from a cell tower.

 Verizon said it follows national safety standards set by the Federal Communications Commission, which, the company noted “have wide safety margins and are designed to protect everyone, including children.”